Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: VNE perturbations measure the importance of edges

 \begin{remark} One can rank edges according to perturbations to VNE given by Eq.~\eqref{eq:vne1} for any choice of the function $\rho(\lambda)$.
-We will focus herein on the diffusion-kernel VNE in which $\rho(\lambda)$ is given by Eq.~\eqref{eq:expo}. \end{remark}
+We will focus herein on the diffusion-kernel VNE in which $\rho(\lambda)$ is given by {Eq.~\eqref{eq:expo22}}. \end{remark}

 \begin{remark} Note that the $Q_{pq}$ values for different edges $(p,q)$ can be the same, in which case the rankings are not unique.
 Such scenarios can be handled in a variety of ways.
-We resolve edges with tied rankings randomly.
-That is, if $k$ edges are tied for rank $R$, then we randomly assign them ranks $R$, $R+1$, \dots, $R+k$. \end{remark}
+We resolve edges with tied rankings {arbitrarily}.
+That is, if $k$ edges are tied for rank $R$, then we {arbitrarily} assign them ranks $R$, $R+1$, \dots, $R+k$. \end{remark}

 Before continuing, we highlight that the direct computation of rankings $R_{pq}$ will be infeasible for large graphs due to the large computational cost.
-That is, computing all eigenvalues $\{\lambda_i\}$ of a matrix $L$ is an expensive task that can have computational complexity $\mathcal{O}(N^3)$, where $N$ is the matrix size.
-Moreover, in order to compute the VNE change $Q_{pq}$ given by Eq.~\eqref{eq:VNE_change} for an edge $(p,q)$, one needs to first compute the perturbed eigenvalues $\{\lambda_i'\}$ for a perturbed Laplacian $L'=L - \Delta L^{(p,q)}$.
-Since this must be done for each edge, constructing the set $\{Q_{pq}\}$ for $(p,q)\in\mathcal{E}$ has computational complexity $\mathcal{O}(|\mathcal{E}|N^3)$ for $N$ nodes and $|\mathcal{E}|$ edges.
-Performing such a task would be impractical for large graphs.
-For example, in Sec.~\ref{sec:runtime} we estimate that the runtime to compute the set $\{Q_{pq}\}$ for a graph with $N=8000$ nodes would take approximately 1300 hours (about 54 days) to complete on a standard desktop.
-Thus motivated, in the next section we develop an approximate ranking algorithm that is much more efficient and can be readily applied to larger graphs.
+For example, in Sec.~\ref{sec:runtime} we estimate that the runtime to compute the set $\{Q_{pq}\}$ for a graph with $N=8000$ nodes would take approximately 1300 hours (about 54 days) to complete on a standard desktop. {More specifically}, computing all eigenvalues $\{\lambda_i\}$ of a {size-$N$} matrix $L$ is an expensive task {having} computational complexity {that typically scales proportionally to $N^3$ (e.g., if using the QR method \cite{golub2013matrix})}.
+In order to compute the VNE change $Q_{pq}$ given by Eq.~\eqref{eq:VNE_change} for an edge $(p,q)$, one needs to first compute the perturbed eigenvalues $\{\lambda_i'\}$ for a perturbed Laplacian $L'=L - \Delta L^{(p,q)}$.
+Since this must be done for each edge, constructing the set $\{Q_{pq}\}$ for $(p,q)\in\mathcal{E}$ has computational complexity {that is expected to scale proportionally to $|\mathcal{E}|N^3$.
+That said, developing numerical methods to compute the eigenvalues for large sparse matrices remains an active research field, and in Sec.~\ref{sec:Discuss} we survey some leading approaches that may be useful to speed up Algorithm~\ref{alg:actual}.}

+{Nevertheless, it is impractical for large networks to numerically compute the eigenvalues for $|\mathcal{E}|$ distinct matrices of size $N$.} Thus motivated, in the next section we develop an approximate ranking algorithm that is much more efficient and can be readily applied to larger graphs.